AMSAT-NA/PacSatFSKBoard/NOTES.md

   them off to measure power out of the PA, and they are pretty much destroyed.
 L33 and L38 came off when I was unsoldering the other devices.

+* Re-added L38, but something is wrong with the PA.
+It's not drawing nearly as much Vbias and Iref as it should.

 ## Board 6 - First board I worked on for initial bringup